Generic Name: acetaminophen (oral) (a SEET a MIN oh fen)

 you still have pain after 7 days of use (or 5 days if treating a child);

 you have a skin rash, ongoing headache, or any redness or swelling; or

 if your symptoms get worse, or if you have any new symptoms.

-This medication can cause unusual results with certain lab tests for glucose (sugar) in the urine.
+Mapap can affect the results of certain lab tests for glucose (sugar) in the urine.
 Tell any doctor who treats you that you are using Mapap.